Mechanism of Action

 Inclusion rationale

-Vitamin C contributes to the normal formation of collagen for the normal function of skin and blood vessels, to the protection of cells against oxidative stress, to the normal functioning of the immune system and increases iron absorption.
+Vitamin C contributes to normal collagen formation for the normal function of skin, to the protection of cells from oxidative stress, to the normal function of the immune system and increases iron absorption.
 Humans are one of the few mammals unable to synthesize vitamin C, a genetic peculiarity resulting from the mutation of the GULO gene approximately 60 million years ago.
 Vitamin C is an indispensable cofactor of prolyl hydroxylases and lysyl hydroxylases, the enzymes that catalyze the hydroxylation of proline and lysine in collagen.
 Without these modifications, the collagen triple helix cannot form correctly.
 In the formula, vitamin C works in concert with type I collagen, glycine and L-lysine to support complete collagen synthesis.
 It also facilitates non-heme iron absorption by keeping it in reduced form (Fe2+) in the intestinal tract, a direct synergy with the iron bisglycinate present in the formula.
 Vitamin C also participates in the regeneration of oxidized vitamin E and in the biosynthesis of carnitine and noradrenaline.

 Selected form

 L-ascorbic acid coated with ethylcellulose, an inert food-grade polymer.
 This coating protects vitamin C from oxidation and moisture degradation, two major weaknesses of unprotected ascorbic acid.
-Ethylcellulose enables gradual release in the digestive tract, extending the intestinal absorption window.
+Applied by aqueous granulation, it is the only inactive component of the selected material.
 The human body does not synthesise vitamin C (unlike most mammals).
-It contributes to normal immune system function and to the protection of cells from oxidative stress.
-Quality: non-GMO.
+It contributes to the normal function of the immune system and to the protection of cells from oxidative stress.

 Formula dosage